 - What else are you offering?
-What are doing to turn those visitors into clients, customers, advocates, return visitors or even dare I say... fans?
+What are you doing to turn those visitors into clients, customers, advocates, return visitors or even dare I say . . . fans?

-However, unless you want it just to be a static calling card you need to apply the same amount of consideration for a visitor as if they has just walked into your business premises or if you work from home, had suddenly come knocking on your door wanting to know more.
+However, unless you want it just to be a static calling card, you need to apply the same amount of consideration for a visitor as if they have just walked into your business premises or if you work from home, had suddenly come knocking on your door wanting to know more.